tsnellgrove/dark_castle3/doc/to_do.md

 	- IDEA: in interp(), have a list of all possible preps and use list to break sentence
 - TBD: gracefully deal with unneeded preposition usage (e.g. "push on button")
 - Interp deep dive including better solution to prep checking ('put in' vs. 'put on')

+Sentence Structure:
+- IDEA: prep_no_do (prep no direct-object verbs):
+	- DOC: format = '<verb> <prep> <noun>' (e.g. 'climb up tree')
+	- FINDING: climb requires a method because not every ViewOnly obj can be climbed
+	- FINDING: this is true even when the climb direction is available in io.map()
+	- IDEA: this is not true for 'sit in chair' (i.e. any chair should support sitting)
+	- IDEA: but it's worth noting that the sentence structure is the same
+	- IDEA: ideally, ['sit in', 'sit on'] would just become abreviations for 'enter'
+	- IDEA: but if this is not possible, a sit() method could be created similar to climb()

 Plurals: